Elementary-my-dear-Watson/weather-app/README.md

 # Weather App
-An app that helps travelers see the weather outlook for multiple cities to help them plan accordingly.
+An applacation for travelers see the weather outlook of multiple cities to help them plan their trip accordingly.